devisephp/documentation/source/docs/4-apis.md

 or

 ```
-params.breweryId, input.name
+params.breweryId, input.location
 ```

 If you do the first example it will come in as an array of all of the input values passed in.
+While the latter example only passes the value from the input with the name "location."
+For more routing information you can visit the [Laravel 5 Routing Docs](http://laravel.com/docs/5.0/routing)

+---

+###Filters Options

+**Before**: A method to execute "before" the actual page request.
+An example would be if the user needs to be in a specific group to see the page, we could execute a function to check the user's group upon page request.